pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 Different implementations do varying amounts of verification and processing during metadata generation with both portage and pkgcore mainly treating the data as raw strings performing little verification, instead farming that task out to tools such as `pkgcheck`.
-Performing this verification requires parsing the metadata strings into their related data structures which can extend generation time too much when using parsing code written in slower languages.
-In general, this is resolved by developers running tooling like pkgcheck on their local system that performs the data verification before commits are pushed to the public repo.
+Verification requires parsing the metadata strings into their related data structures which can extend generation time too much when using parsing routines written in slower languages.
+In general, this is resolved by developers running tooling like pkgcheck on their local system that verifies the data before commits are pushed to the public repo.

 On the other side, pkgcraft currently tries to verify as much as possible during metadata generation.
-In general this means any verification only requiring localized knowledge will be performed, but anything requiring repo-wide info such as dependency visibility is not.
+In general this means any verification requiring only localized knowledge will be performed, but anything requiring repo-wide info such as dependency visibility is not.
 For example, all dependency fields are parsed into their related data structures, catching any invalid formatting.

 # Pkgcraft tooling